Supplies

 There are also water soluble graphite pencils that can be used for shadows.
 Just color in the shaded area and add water.

-MICRON PEN: Pigma Micron .01 black pen (archival) These are used to draw dark outlines when you want contrast.
+MICRON PEN: Pigma Micron .01 black pen (archival - it won’t bleed when wet.)
+These are used to draw dark outlines when you want contrast.
 Some people use them exclusively and don’t bother with sketching in pencil.
 Be sure to use archival ink pens that won’t smear once they get wet!
+There are numerous sizes and colors of micron pens available.

 PALETTE:

 These come in lots of sizes, shapes and number of wells.
-Watercolor palettes have indented wells for hold pigment in water.
+Watercolor palettes have indented wells for holding pigment in water.
 Generally they are lightweight plastic.
-You can use a plate or flat surface but your paints will puddle together if you use more than one color at a time.
+You can use a ceramic plate or non-porous surface with sides.

 Again, experience will show you what you are comfortable with and what size you like.